eonk/CrimeSciData/book.md

 So, for example, in this case we could say that comparing respondents who have the same level of unemployment but who differed in whether they are one of the largest cities or not, the model predicts a expected difference of .53 in their violent crime measure.
 And that cities with the same size category, but that differ by one percent point in unemployment, we would expect to see a difference of 0.23 in their violent crime measure.
 So we are interpreting the regression slopes **as comparisons of observation that differ in one predictor while being at the same levels of the other predictors**.

-As you can see, interpreting regression coefficients can be kind of tricky.
+As you can see, interpreting regression coefficients can be kind of tricky[^12].
 The relationship between the response y and any one explanatory variable can change greatly depending on what other explanatory variables are present in the model.

 For example, if you contrast this model with the one we run with only *largest50* as a predictor you will notice the intercept has changed.
 You cannot longer read the intercept as the mean value of violence for smaller cities. *Adding predictors to the model changes their meaning*.
 Now the intercept index the value of violence for smaller cities *that, in addition, score 0 in unemployed*.
 In this case you don't have cases that meet this condition (equal zero in all your predictors).
 More often than not, then, there is not much value in bothering to interpret the intercept because if does not represent a real observation in your sample.